 You need to know if students are reading with fidelity.

 Since these quizzes are simple and fast to process, I can identify who did the reading very easily.
-Since the questions are roughly in chronological order, I can even tell who started the reading but did not finish.
+Since the questions are in chronological order (roughly), I can often tell who started the reading but did not finish.
 This data enables me to determine who is prepared to engage in the lesson and who is not.

 When a teacher does not grade every homework packet thoroughly, the students catch on very quickly.
 This inevitably leads to students turning in poor quality work to be “checked for completion.”

 A Raisin in the Sun reading quizzes do not waste much class time.
 I say waste because the ten minutes used for the quiz is a waste.
 No one learns anything during the quiz.
 If I believed that everyone would read the assignment without them, I would happily eliminate them.

 What is even more wasteful, however, is spending an entire lesson trying to analyze a reading when the majority of the students did not read.
 I would rather waste the ten minutes for the sake of a successful lesson.

 You cannot skip comprehension and engage in analysis.

 My reading quizzes are purely comprehension questions.
 They do not ask about symbolism, figurative language, point of view, or structure.
 I am not assessing their Language Arts knowledge from previous years (or even the current year).
 If a student can miss a question because they do not remember what hyperbole is, it is not a reading quiz.